 Let's determine which course view you have—the Original Course View or Ultra Course View.
 Our help documentation is separated by each view on the same page, so let's learn how to determine your view!

 Courses vary in design based on the instructor and the institution, but some common elements exist.
 Your institution and instructor control which tools you can use.

 The course menu appears on the left side of your window—your access point for all course content.
 Select an item to open it.
 Content appears in the main window to the right of the course menu.

 Video playlist: Get started in the Original Course View

 Ultra Course View

 On the Course Content page, your instructor's name and picture appear.
 At the top of the page, you can open frequently used tools.
-Select each tab to access course content, check the course calendar, drop in on class discussions, access your grades, and send a message if allowed.
+Select the icons to check the course calendar, drop in on class discussions, access your grades, and send a message if allowed.